chicken-mobile/chicken-sdl2-android-builder/readme.md

 -rw-r--r-- 1 1000 users 1350 May 18 00:10 main.scm
 ```

-It's probably a good idea, at least for now, to commit this android
+It's probably a good idea, at least for non-trivial games, to commit
-project template into your verion-control system.
+this android project template into your verion-control system.

 ### Building the APK